threefoldtech/info_grid/src/flist/flist_case_studies/flist_nextcloud_case_study.md

 ***
 ## Nextcloud FList Directory Tree

-The Nextcloud FList directory tree looks like this:
+The Nextcloud FList directory tree is the following:

 ```
 .